+3. In case of the disability or disqualification, for any cause, of a judge of the court of appeals, the Governor may designate a district judge to sit in the place of the disabled or disqualified judge.
+The judge that the Governor designates is entitled to receive his actual expense of travel and otherwise while sitting in the court of appeals.

+RESOLVED, That Section 7 of Article 6 of the Nevada Constitution be amended to read as follows:

-- 2. In case of the disability or disqualification, for any cause, of [the chief justice or one of the associate justices] a justice of the supreme court, [or any two of them,] the governor [is authorized and empowered to designate any] may designate a district judge [or judges] or a judge of the court of appeals to sit in the place [or places of such] of the disqualified or disabled justice. [or justices, and said judge or judges so designated shall receive their] The judge designated by the governor is entitled to receive his actual expense of travel and otherwise while sitting in the supreme court. - 3.
-In case of the disability or disqualification, for any cause, of a judge of the court of appeals, the governor may designate a district judge to sit in the place of the disabled or disqualified judge.
-The judge that the governor designates is entitled to receive his actual expense of travel and otherwise while sitting in the court of appeals. - 4.
-The supreme court may provide by rule for the assignment of one or more justices of the supreme court to devote a part of their time to serve as supplemental judges of the court of appeals or district judges, where needed. - Sec.
-7. The times of holding the Supreme Court, the Court of Appeals and the District Courts [shall] must be as fixed by law.
-The terms of the Supreme Court [shall] must be held at the seat of Government unless the Legislature otherwise provides by law, except that the Supreme Court may hear oral argument at other places in the state.
-The terms of the Court of Appeals must be held at the place provided by law.
-The terms of the District Courts [shall] must be held at the County seats of their respective counties unless the Legislature otherwise provides by law. - Sec.
+Sec.
+7. The times of holding the Supreme Court, the court of appeals, if established by the Legislature, and the district courts [shall] must be as fixed by law.
+The terms of the Supreme Court [shall] must be held at the seat of government unless the Legislature otherwise provides by law, except that the Supreme Court may hear oral argument at other places in the State.
+The terms of the court of appeals, if established by the Legislature, must be held at the place provided by law.
+The terms of the district courts [shall] must be held at the county seats of their respective counties unless the Legislature otherwise provides by law.

+RESOLVED, That Section 8 of Article 6 of the Nevada Constitution be amended to read as follows:

+- Sec.
 8. 1.
-The Legislature shall determine the number of Justices of the Peace to be elected in each city and township of the State [,] and shall fix by law their qualifications, their terms of office and the limits of their civil and criminal jurisdiction, according to the amount in controversy, the nature of the case, the penalty provided [,] or any combination of these.
+The Legislature shall determine the number of justices of the peace to be elected in each city and township of the State [,] and shall fix by law their qualifications, their terms of office and the limits of their civil and criminal jurisdiction, according to the amount in controversy, the nature of the case, the penalty provided [,] or any combination of these. - 2.
+The provisions of this section affecting the number, qualifications, terms of office and jurisdiction of justices of the peace become effective on the first Monday of January, 1979. - 3.
+The Legislature shall also prescribe by law the manner, and determine the cases, in which appeals may be taken from justices and other courts.
+The Supreme Court, the court of appeals, if established by the Legislature, the district courts [,] and such other courts [,] as the Legislature shall designate [, shall be] are courts of record.

+41 And be it further

+RESOLVED, That Section 11 of Article 6 of the Nevada Constitution be amended to read as follows:

-- 2. The provisions of this section affecting the number, qualifications, terms of office and jurisdiction of Justices of the Peace become effective on the first Monday of January, 1979. - 3.
-The Legislature shall also prescribe by law the manner, and determine the cases in which appeals may be taken from Justices and other courts.
-The Supreme Court, the Court of Appeals, the District Courts [,] and such other Courts [,] as the Legislature [shall designate, shall be] designates are Courts of Record. - Sec.
-11. The justices of the supreme court , the judges of the court of appeals and the district judges [shall be] are ineligible to any office, other than a judicial office, during the term for which they [shall] have been elected or appointed [;], and all elections or appointments of any such judges by the people, legislature [,] or otherwise [,] during said period [,] to any office other than judicial [, shall be] are void.
+Sec.
+11. The justices of the Supreme Court, the judges of the court of appeals, if established by the Legislature, and the district judges [shall be] are ineligible to any office, other than a judicial office, during the term for which they [shall] have been elected or appointed. [; and all] All elections or appointments of any such judges by the people, Legislature [,] or otherwise [,] during said period [,] to any office other than judicial [, shall be] are void.